Yankees vs. Royals Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Clarke Schmidt (5-6) will take the mound for the Yankees, his 20th start of the season.
+- The Yankees' Gerrit Cole (9-2) will make his 21st start of the season.

 |Opponent